-- Attach a wrist strap to an unpainted surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
+- Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted surface of the system for a minimum of 5 seconds. - 9.
-Remove the existing adapter assembly by sliding the retainers (A) into the open position.
-Unlatch the blue locking latches (B) on the adapter assembly by pushing them together and pulling them up into the open position, and then lift the adapter out of the system.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just before removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 7.
+Disconnect the signal cable from its attached location to the system board (A), as shown in the following figure. - 8.
+The power interlock switch is attached to the inner right wall of the chassis.
+Pull the blue locking tab (B) under the switch and gently slide the mechanism rearward to unlatch it from its screw holds (C).

-Figure 5.
-Adapter removal from a rack-mounted system
+Figure 1.
+Removing a power interlock switch from a rack-mounted system